+Service Contract 53 Onshore Mindoro 18.52 %

-Service Contract 6A Octon, NW Palawan 11.11000 % Service Contract 14D Tara, NW Palawan 2.50000 % Service Contract 53 Onshore Mindoro 5.00000 % Service Contract 41 Sulu Sea 1.67900 % SWAN Block NW Palawan 33.57800 %
+SC Application (ex SC 6A) Octon, NW Palawan 12.50 %

+Service Contract 41 Sulu Sea 1.67900 %

+SWAN Block NW Palawan 33.57800 %
-In Oil Exploration, the consortium decided to progress the Proof of Concept (POC) work to a full-scale Seismic Inversion and Reservoir Characterization project (the "LMKR Work") in SC 6A (Octon).
-Accordingly, the 2020 Work Program and Budget was amended to include the LMKR work, which commenced in September 2020 and was completed in December 2020.
-In

-SC 53 (Onshore Mindoro), the DOE agreed in principle, in January 2020, to give due course to the Motion for Reconsideration filed by partners Philodrill, Anglo and Basic.
+In Oil Exploration, the consortium decided to surrender and relinquish SC 6A (Octon) in a letter to the DOE dated March 31, 2021.
+The consortium has submitted the Seismic Inversion and Reservoir Characterization project (the "LMKR Work") and other reportorial requirements to the DOE, as well as the settlement of the consortium's remaining financial obligations to the DOE.
+As of March 24, 2022, the DOE's Finance and Legal Divisions are still reviewing the relinquishment status of SC 6A prior to declaring the area open for nomination for a new service contract application under the PECR.
+Anglo has an indicative participation of 13.889% in the new service contract application.
+In SC 53 (Onshore Mindoro), the DOE agreed in principle, in January 2020, to give due course to the Motion For Reconsideration filed by partners Philodrill, Anglo and Basic.
 Subsequently, Basic withdrew from the MR in February 2020, and from the joint venture in March 2020.
-After compliance with updated legal, technical and financial qualifications,

-DOE finally approved the MR in January 2021, with Philodrill and Anglo retaining 81.48% and 18.52% participating interests respectively.
-The JV can now work on obtaining the Certificate of Precondition (CP) from the National Commission on Indigenous People (NCIP) and move forward with the necessary works for the appraisal of the Progress gas discovery.
+After compliance with updated legal, technical and financial qualifications, DOE finally approved the MR in January 2021, with Philodrill and Anglo retaining 81.48% and 18.52% participating interests respectively.
+The JV is currently working to obtain a Certificate of Precondition (CP) from the National Commission on Indigenous People (NCIP) and move forward with the necessary works for the appraisal of the Progreso gas discovery.

-Tipo Valley Realty, Inc. (TVRI) (97.59% owned) as of end March 2021, TVRI posted a net loss of P1.4 Million, compared to a net loss of P1.5 million as of end March 2020.
+Tipo Valley Realty, Inc. (TVRI) (97.59% owned) as of end March 2022, TVRI posted a net loss of P1.4 million, compared to a net loss of P1.4 million as of end March 2021.

-On June 16, 2020, TVRI's conversion application involving 248 parcels of land with an aggregate area of 272.2865 hectares located in Hermosa, Bataan, was granted with finality by the DAR Central Office.
+TVRI's conversion application involving 248 parcels of land with an aggregate area of 272.2865 hectares located in Hermosa, Bataan, was granted with finality by the DAR Central Office on June 16, 2020.
 The Company is in the process of complying with post-approval conditions.
 Furthermore, TVRI has acquired an additional of 134,297 square meters for possible access to the site.
+Meanwhle, TVRI was able to complete its registration as a FAB Registered Enterprise with the Authority of the Freeport of Bataan (AFAB) sometime in October 2021.
+It also registered a 856,800-square-meter portion of its converted properties as a FAB Expansion Area.

-The Company likewise continues to maintain 15.79% interest in MRT Development Corp. which generates revenues from concessionaire rentals and advertising fees in the MRT stations.
+The Company continues to maintain 15.79% interest in MRT Development Corporation, which generales revenues from concessionaire rentals and advertising fees in the MRT stations.

 The Company continues to maintain its 18.6% equity in MRT Holdings, Inc., the indirect majority owner of the Metro Rail Transit Corporation (MRTC).
-As of end-December 2020, average ridership is more than 100,000 passengers per day
+As of end-December 2021, average ridership is at 136,935 passengers per day